Universal bounds for quantum metrology in the presence of correlated noise

-The procedure \eqref{eq:new_bound_it} may be also applied to uncorrelated noise models---then, (iii) is the only reason for the bound untightness, which makes it at least as tight as the old one given by \eqref{eq:old_it} .
-The new bound can be strictly tighter (for finite $N$) than the old one even for $m=1$, increasing $m$ tightens the bound \eqref{eq:new_bound_it} even more---see Appendix \ref{app:uncorr_ex}.
-However, for $N \rightarrow \infty$, the bounds are asymptotically equivalent (and saturable) irrespectively of $m$ chosen.
+The bound generated by \eqref{eq:new_bound_it} can be applied to uncorrelated noise---then additional QFI NIPs are the only reason for the bound untightness, making it at least as tight as \eqref{eq:old_it}.
+The new bound can be then tighter than the old one even for $m=1$, increasing $m$ further tightens \eqref{eq:new_bound_it}, but only for finite $N$---see Appendix~\ref{app:uncorr_ex}.

-For correlated noise, the role of $m$ is more significant, since information leaks from environment every $m$ steps, and increasing $m$ tightens the bound also asymptotically.
+For correlated noise, for which \eqref{eq:old_it} does not apply, the role of $m$ is more significant, since information leaks from the environment every $m$ steps.
+Consequently, increasing $m$ tightens the bound also asymptotically.